Anna719/full-stack-task/NOTES.md

 Second step is done -> I can drag elements and they will change their positions (after refresh they go back to initial positions) :clap:

 7. I'm still thinking if I should implement dynamic `reorder` during onDragEnd or during onDragUpdate.
     I wanted to at least reassign values of `order` and to see it into console (whether this values change at all).
 So I created function `resetPositions()`.
     Third step is done -> I can see chaging order in console :clap: collision: .

 8. I decided to add basic style change, when component is onDrag.
+9. If `afterId` is `null` that means the block should be after no block, i.e. it is the first block in the ordering, or in other words it is at the end of the list when sorting `desc` by `order`.
+I suppose, in order to achieve this, I need to know the differencen between indexes?
+It should be "-1", so this way we will know if it's "afterId element".